grumply/purehs.org/tutorials/03-basics.md

     [ "$", text dollars, ".", text cents ]
 ```

-Pure `View`s are first class and can be passed around and transformed:
+Pure `View`s are first class and can be passed around and transformed.

 ```haskell
 colorize :: Txt -> View -> View